Glenn S. Corbin, O.D.

 Dr. Corbin is well respected for his patience, compassion and high level of detail in caring for his patients.
 He communicates with his patients about their diagnosis and treatment options, encouraging them to play an active role in their care.
 As a recognized leader in healthcare, Dr. Corbin has created a practice culture embracing technology and the latest advances in medical eye care, attracting patients from a wide geographic area for his expertise.

 Dr. Corbin earned a B.A. in Biology from Hofstra University in New York and a B.S. in Visual Science and O.D. degree from the Pennsylvania College of Optometry.
 Dr. Corbin currently serves as Chief of the Section of Optometry at Penn State Health St. Joseph Medical Center.
-He is on the Allied Health Medical Staff at Penn State Health St. Joseph Medical Center (inpatient consults and Emergency Department eye care) and serves as a Consulting Staff member at Health South Reading Rehabilitation Hospital.
+He is on the Allied Health Medical Staff at Penn State Health St. Joseph Medical Center (inpatient consults and Emergency Department eye care) and serves as a Consulting Staff member at Encompass Health Rehabilitation Hospital of Reading.
 Dr. Corbin enjoys primary eye care practice, with special interest in glaucoma and ocular surface disease management (infection, allergy, inflammation, dry eye).
-He serves as Principal Investigator for numerous pharmaceutical companies in conducting clinical trials to test new medications and devices.
-Dr. Corbin is recognized for his lectures, both locally and nationally, and has authored numerous professional articles and contributed to several textbooks.
+He serves as a Principal Investigator for numerous pharmaceutical companies in conducting FDA clinical trials to test new medications and devices.
+Dr. Corbin is recognized for his lectures, both locally and nationally, and has authored numerous professional articles and contributed to several textbooks and professional journals.
 In 2014, he was selected as the “Pennsylvania College of Optometry Alumnus of the Year” for his contributions to Salus University/PCO and the profession of Optometry.

 LEARN, LIKE, FOLLOW,